This post may contain affiliate links which won’t change your price but will share some commission.

 After blending, you pour the mixture through the opening of the strainer bag and then squeeze from the top down to force the liquid out of the bag into the bowl.
-Sorry, no photos of this step, but it required both hands.

 Lastly, just pour your mixture into your storage container: